The 7 best tax-efficient investments in the UK (2026 guide)

 6. AIM shares (for IHT planning)

-Investing in the Alternative Investment Market (AIM) has traditionally been valued for its inheritance tax (IHT) benefits through Business Property Relief (BPR), though significant changes from April 2026 will substantially reduce this advantage.
+Investing in the Alternative Investment Market (AIM) has traditionally been valued for its inheritance tax (IHT) benefits through Business Relief, but changes from April 2026 have substantially reduced this advantage.

 This means: